swt30/thesis/chapters/01-introduction/01-introduction.md

 In particular, observations of exoplanets have raised a host of questions, most of which we could not have predicted based on our own solar system.
 The questions span atmospheric science, chemistry, geology, and solar system dynamics.
-Why do we see so many Jupiter-mass planets with inflated radii?^[@Baraffe2010; see also @fig:mass-radius] Can we expect to see systems with binary planets, where two planets have captured each other through tidal interactions?^[@Ochiai2014]
+Why do we see so many Jupiter-mass planets with inflated radii?^[@Baraffe2010; see also @fig:mass-radius] Might we expect to see systems with binary planets, where two planets have captured each other through tidal interactions?^[@Ochiai2014]
 How do hot Jupiters---gas giants orbiting very close to their host star---form and end up where they are?^[@Seager2010] How do the systems we see fit with our understanding of planet formation, evolution, and dynamics?^[@Mordasini2012a] And finally, what do we need to do to find an Earth-like planet, how will we know when we've done so... and how many might we expect to find?^[@Petigura2013]